gguuss/DietyOS/README.md

 * “Safe spaces” allowing for communication without judgement (read non-violent communication)
 * Setting and maintaining boundaries where and when appropriate
 * Screaming at trees - it's useful sometimes to go outside and yell at trees if you are feeling rage in order to avoid directing your rage at people
+* Standing on the shoulders of giants - all of the innovations that we are bringing into the world would not be possible without the path that was already laid before us
 * Therapy / both individual and couples therapy
 * Try as best you can to learn people's names: repeat their name back to them when they tell you it and use their name when talking to them
 * Understand whether your partner likes to be surprised or not and do what they like